wnd-charm/wnd-charm/docker.README.md

 Docker and WNDCHARM
 ===
-In the [docker](./docker) file in this repo, we've included the necessary files to compile and build a docker container that exposes wnd-charm using [Jupyterhub](https://github.com/jupyterhub/jupyterhub) and [Jupyterlab](https://github.com/jupyterlab/jupyterlab).
+In the [docker](./docker) folder `Dockerfile` that compiles and provides and interface to wnd-charm through [Jupyterhub](https://github.com/jupyterhub/jupyterhub) and [Jupyterlab](https://github.com/jupyterlab/jupyterlab).